mdn/content/files/en-us/web/css/@position-try/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **`@position-try`** [CSS](/en-US/docs/Web/CSS) [at-rule](/en-US/docs/Web/CSS/At-rule) is used to define a custom **position try option**, which can be used to define positioning and alignment for **anchor-positioned elements**.
-One or more sets of position try fallback options can be applied to the anchored element via the {{cssxref("position-try-fallbacks")}} property.
-When the positioned element is moved to a position where it starts to overflow its containing block or the viewport, the browser will select the first position try option it finds that places the positioned element fully back on-screen.
+The **`@position-try`** [CSS](/en-US/docs/Web/CSS) [at-rule](/en-US/docs/Web/CSS/At-rule) is used to define a custom position try fallback option, which can be used to define positioning and alignment for anchor-positioned elements.
+One or more sets of position try fallback options can be applied to the anchored element via the {{cssxref("position-try-fallbacks")}} property or {{cssxref("position-try")}} shorthand.
+When the positioned element is moved to a position where it starts to overflow its containing block or the viewport, the browser will select the first position try fallback option it finds that places the positioned element fully back on-screen.

-Each position try option is named with a {{cssxref("dashed-ident")}} and contains a descriptor list specifying declarations that define information such as inset position, margin, sizing, and self-alignment.
-The `<dashed-ident>` is used to reference the custom position try option in the {{cssxref("position-try-fallbacks")}} property.
+Each position option is named with a {{cssxref("dashed-ident")}} and contains a descriptor list specifying declarations that define information such as inset position, margin, sizing, and self-alignment.
+The `<dashed-ident>` is used to reference the custom position option in the {{cssxref("position-try-fallbacks")}} property and {{cssxref("position-try")}} shorthand.

-For detailed information on anchor features and position try option usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Handling overflow: try fallbacks and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding) guide.
+For detailed information on anchor features and position try fallback usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Handling overflow: try fallbacks and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding) guide.

 ## Syntax